Two dead after shooting on campus of the University of North Carolina at Charlotte

-Two people are dead after a shooting on the campus of the University of North Carolina at Charlotte, according to Mecklenburg Emergency Medical Service Agency.
+Two people are dead after a shooting on the campus of the University of North Carolina at Charlotte, authorities said Tuesday.

-Two other people are being treated for life-threatening injuries, and two more people have non-life threatening injuries, the agency said.
+Three people are in critical condition and one other person was injured, UNCC Chief of Police Jeff Baker said.

-One person is in custody, Charlotte-Mecklenburg police tweeted.
-'No reason to believe anyone else involved,' they wrote.
+An officer quickly went to the room where the suspect had fired, disarmed him and took him into custody, Baker said.
+The suspect was armed with a pistol, he said.

 Law enforcement officers were sweeping several buildings, the university and police tweeted.

-Video posted to twitter by Jordan Pearce, a student, showed people fleeing a campus library as police sprinted toward the building.
+Video posted to twitter by Jordan Pearce, a student, showed people fleeing a campus library as police sprinted toward the area.

 An image posted by Pearce shows a door where the glass is all over the floor inside a building.